JoannaRoy/jo-website/src/blog_data/04_miscellaneou(list)s/jo_to_the_world.md

 - dogs playing in the park
 - a really nice, long run
 - feeling like you're really giving something your all, and then having that hard work pay off
+- putting on a new pair of (good quality) socks for the first time